w3f/polkadot-wiki/docs/build-parachains-rococo.md

 ## Starting the Parachain with the Relay Chain

-In order for the parachain to launch properly, we first need to register it with the Relay chain.
-We will begin by running this command to generate a wasm file inside your substrate parachain template
+In order for the parachain to launch properly, we first need to register it with the Relay Chain.
+We will begin by running this command to generate a WASM file inside your substrate parachain template
 folder:

 ```